poljpocket/eventfrog-api/README.md

 * When not filtering events down to a small number, the amount of groups and locations being queried to later be matched to events for more detailed display can easily overwhelm the EventFrog APIs.
 They handle this case correctly but this script does not!
-* If you do not need groups and locations being matched to events, use the more granular methods of EventFrogLoader.
+If you do not need groups and locations being matched to events, use the more granular methods of `EventFrogService`.

 ## Usage

-> For the moment, for full usage, please refer to the `example` directory,
-> specifically its `example.js` file in the `src` subdirectory.

-#### Load the library
+### Load the library

 Simply load the bundled `jQuery` plugin: